xiningli/my-first-ai-paper/README.md

 The script runs: pdflatex → bibtex → pdflatex ×2 and emits clear logs.
 It exits non-zero on failure.
 Final PDF: `out/main.pdf`.

-## Poetry (recommended, Maven-like)
+## 2) Python workflow with Poetry (Maven-like)

-Use Poetry for dependency management and an in-project virtual environment (like Maven for Java):
+Use Poetry for dependency management and an in-project virtual environment (like Maven for Java).
+The `pyproject.toml` lives in `src/python/`.

 1) Install Poetry (Windows PowerShell):
 ```powershell